 February 4, 2013

 Calling all innovators and implementers!
-During March 2013, Sustainable Brands will be publishing a new “Issues in Focus” editorial package, including daily features, interviews and case studies on the circular economy as a driver of business model innovation and social good.
+In March 2013, Sustainable Brands will launch a new “Issues in Focus” editorial package, including daily features, interviews and case studies on the circular economy as a driver of business model innovation and social good.

 The Issue in Focus

 You can't get a soy latte these days without hearing the words collaborative consumption, the circular economy, crade-to-cradle or the sharing economy.
 But how are these quasi-utopian concepts becoming real?
 What implications could they have for the future of business and the economy?

 Guest editor Adam Werbach and the SB editorial team are seeking content to consider for publication in this issue.
 We invite you to share stories of alternative business and economic models within your community, enterprise or organization that exemplify the move from a linear use pattern to a more circular framework.
 See Adam's video below:

 Our readers are business leaders seeking information about how others are profitably innovating for sustainability.
 They seek insights and ideas that might be applied across market sectors about how to drive top-line growth and shift toward sustainability across their value chains.
 We will evaluate submissions based on currency and relevance of the example or idea presented, balance of perspective, strength of content, and delivered principles, based on specific experience that might apply to a variety of markets or product sectors.

 Written (600-1000 words), audio and/or video perspectives.
 Focus areas include: